Canon 1D X Mark II vs 77D

 Feature comparison: Canon 1D X Mark II vs 77D

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1DX Mark II and the 77D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1DX Mark II offers a wider field of view (100%) than the one in the 77D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1DX Mark II has a higher magnification (0.76x vs 0.51x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1D X Mark II, the Canon 77D, and comparable cameras.

 |Canon 1D X Mark II»||optical||Y||3.2||1620||fixed||Y||8000||16.0||n||n||Canon 1D X Mark II|

 |Canon 77D«||optical||Y||3.0||1040||swivel||Y||4000||6.0||Y||n||Canon 77D|